Trump, GOP senators champion bill to cut legal immigration levels

 “As a candidate, I campaigned on creating a merit-based immigration system that protects U.S. workers and taxpayers, and that is why we are here today,” Trump said.

 He was joined by Georgia Sen. David Perdue and Arkansas Sen. Tom Cotton, the Republicans who first introduced the Reforming American Immigration for a Strong Economy, or the RAISE Act, in February.
-They have said the legislation aims to cut legal immigration in half from 1 million to 500,000 a year.
+They have said the legislation aims to reduce the number of green cards issued in half from 1 million to 500,000 a year.

 Trump, Perdue and Cotton argued on Tuesday that low-skilled and unskilled immigration into the United States has depressed wages.